 What is a ‘green deal’?

-• Green Deals refer to various global policies and initiatives that address environmental challenges and promote sustainable development
+• Green Deals refer to policies that address environmental challenges

-• Notable examples include the European Union’s Green Deal, the United Kingdom’s Green Deal, and the US’ Green New Deal
+• Notable examples include the European Union’s Green Deal, the UK’s Green Deal, and the US’ Green New Deal

-• Each Green Deal has specific goals and strategies but generally emphasizes renewable energy, energy efficiency, and reducing greenhouse gas emissions
+• Each one has specific goals, but they generally emphasise renewable energy, energy efficiency, and reducing greenhouse gas emissions

 UK, EU, US Green Deals.